xdeaZeineb/task-manager/README.md

 - **Change task stage** (Move tasks between Pending → In Progress → Complete)
 - **Drag and drop functionality** to reorder tasks and to move tasks between stages
 - **Persist tasks using LocalStorage** so that data is not lost on page refresh
-- **Sync tasks across multiple tabs** to reflect changes in real-time

 ## Getting Started